Allspring Global Investments Holdings LLC Sells 476,627 Shares of Trip.com Group Limited (NASDAQ:TCOM)

-Allspring Global Investments Holdings LLC reduced its stake in shares of Trip.com Group Limited (NASDAQ:TCOM – Get Rating) by 9.8% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 4,405,235 shares of the company’s stock after selling 476,627 shares during the quarter.
-Allspring Global Investments Holdings LLC owned 0.73% of Trip.com Group worth $120,306,000 at the end of the most recent quarter.
+Allspring Global Investments Holdings LLC lowered its stake in Trip.com Group Limited (NASDAQ:TCOM – Get Rating) by 9.8% during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 4,405,235 shares of the company’s stock after selling 476,627 shares during the quarter.
+Allspring Global Investments Holdings LLC owned about 0.73% of Trip.com Group worth $120,306,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors and hedge funds have also recently modified their holdings of the stock.
-Desjardins Global Asset Management Inc. bought a new position in shares of Trip.com Group during the third quarter valued at about $232,000.
-Wipfli Financial Advisors LLC bought a new stake in shares of Trip.com Group in the third quarter worth about $29,000.
-Nan Fung Trinity HK Ltd. grew its stake in shares of Trip.com Group by 0.4% in the third quarter.
-Nan Fung Trinity HK Ltd. now owns 1,789,376 shares of the company’s stock worth $48,867,000 after purchasing an additional 7,700 shares during the last quarter.
-Ronald Blue Trust Inc. grew its stake in shares of Trip.com Group by 55.3% in the third quarter.
-Ronald Blue Trust Inc. now owns 4,088 shares of the company’s stock worth $112,000 after purchasing an additional 1,456 shares during the last quarter.
-Finally, Sumitomo Mitsui Trust Holdings Inc. grew its stake in shares of Trip.com Group by 2.1% in the third quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 1,298,000 shares of the company’s stock worth $35,448,000 after purchasing an additional 26,921 shares during the last quarter.
-52.13% of the stock is owned by institutional investors.
+Several other institutional investors have also recently made changes to their positions in the stock.
+Desjardins Global Asset Management Inc. bought a new position in shares of Trip.com Group in the third quarter worth about $232,000.
+Wipfli Financial Advisors LLC bought a new position in shares of Trip.com Group in the third quarter worth about $29,000.
+Nan Fung Trinity HK Ltd. raised its stake in shares of Trip.com Group by 0.4% in the third quarter.
+Nan Fung Trinity HK Ltd. now owns 1,789,376 shares of the company’s stock worth $48,867,000 after buying an additional 7,700 shares during the period.
+Ronald Blue Trust Inc. raised its stake in Trip.com Group by 55.3% during the 3rd quarter.
+Ronald Blue Trust Inc. now owns 4,088 shares of the company’s stock valued at $112,000 after purchasing an additional 1,456 shares during the period.
+Finally, Sumitomo Mitsui Trust Holdings Inc. raised its stake in Trip.com Group by 2.1% during the 3rd quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 1,298,000 shares of the company’s stock valued at $35,448,000 after purchasing an additional 26,921 shares during the period.
+Institutional investors own 52.13% of the company’s stock.

-Several research firms recently issued reports on TCOM.
-Barclays raised their target price on Trip.com Group from $30.00 to $40.00 in a research note on Friday, December 16th.
-UBS Group upgraded Trip.com Group from a “neutral” rating to a “buy” rating and raised their target price for the company from $28.00 to $41.00 in a research note on Friday, December 16th.
-Mizuho upped their price target on Trip.com Group from $36.00 to $45.00 and gave the stock a “buy” rating in a research note on Thursday.
-Morgan Stanley increased their price objective on Trip.com Group from $32.00 to $40.00 in a report on Thursday, December 15th.
-Finally, Daiwa Capital Markets upgraded Trip.com Group from a “neutral” rating to a “buy” rating in a report on Thursday, September 22nd.
-Two research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus target price of $36.00.
+Several brokerages recently issued reports on TCOM.
+UBS Group raised Trip.com Group from a “neutral” rating to a “buy” rating and lifted their target price for the company from $28.00 to $41.00 in a research note on Friday, December 16th.
+Barclays lifted their price objective on Trip.com Group from $30.00 to $40.00 in a research note on Friday, December 16th.
+Morgan Stanley increased their target price on Trip.com Group from $32.00 to $40.00 in a research report on Thursday, December 15th.
+StockNews.com upgraded shares of Trip.com Group from a “sell” rating to a “hold” rating in a research report on Thursday, December 15th.
+Finally, Mizuho increased their price objective on shares of Trip.com Group from $36.00 to $45.00 and gave the company a “buy” rating in a research report on Thursday.
+Two analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+According to MarketBeat.com, Trip.com Group has an average rating of “Moderate Buy” and a consensus price target of $36.00.

 Trip.com Group Limited operates as a travel service provider for accommodation reservation, transportation ticketing, packaged tours and in-destination, corporate travel management, and other travel-related services in China and internationally.
 The company acts as an agent for hotel-related transactions and selling air tickets, as well as provides train, long-distance bus, and ferry tickets; travel insurance products, such as flight delay, air accident, and baggage loss coverage; and air-ticket delivery, online check-in and seat selection, express security screening, real-time flight status tracker, and airport VIP lounge services.